Do Hashtags Still Matter on Social Media in 2026?

 LinkedIn

-Hashtags still have purpose - especially for B2B.
+Hashtags still have a clear purpose, especially for B2B content.

 They help: